lukso-network/docs/docs/faq/onboarding/extension.md

 ## “Universal Profile is not allowed by this Transaction Relay Service” Error

-If a user deploys a Universal Profile through Universal Page, or another 3rd party that has their own relayer, when importing the profile into the LUKSO Browser Extension, the LUKSO Relayer will not be compatible.
+If a user deploys a Universal Profile through a 3rd party with their own relayer (such as [_Universal.Page_](https://universal.page)), when importing the profile into the LUKSO Browser Extension, the LUKSO Relayer will not be compatible.
 Therefore, users should use a separate controller key that they can fund with some LYX.